ethompson17/CongressData/README.md

-# There are Two Tables of Data in this Dataset to Download and One Table created in the query file
+# There are Two Tables of Data in this Dataset to Download below.
+The other table is created in the query file (first statement in the file)

 # Congressional Resignations